Todd Henry (Executive Director)

 Anthony is a recent graduate of the Masters of Fine Arts program at LSU.
 He spent 4 years living and working in New York City as an actor.
 After leaving NYC he moved to Colorado to finish his degree at the University of Northern Colorado, work for the Little Theatre of the Rockies, and meet his soon to be wife.
 Since moving to Louisiana in 2010 Anthony has fallen in love with the South.
 He has performed in over 15 Swine Palace shows in the last several years as well as Playmakers “Godspell” and “How Can You Run With A Shell On Your Back.”
 Anthony is thrilled to be taking on this new adventure with Playmakers, as seeing kids of all ages shine on stage makes it all worth it.

 Danielle is a Baton Rouge native who graduated from The Runnels School.
 She attended the University of South Alabama for two years on the Laidlaw Performance Scholarship as well as the ABWA musical theatre scholarship.
 There she focused on theatre performance and voice.
 She performed in A Year with Frog and Toad, Buried Child, and Bargains and received a Best Actress of the Season department award.
 Returning home, she pursued and completed a B.A. in Anthropology at LSU.
 She took special interest in Italian and Linguistics and also served as dramaturg for the studio production of Fat Pig.
 Danielle has played such roles for Playmakers as Pinkalicious, Junie B. Jones, Pippi Longstocking, and Dorothy Gale and is excited for the opportunity to assume this new role with this wonderful company.
-She has most recently begun teaching for the Gifted and Talented Theatre program for Zachary Community Schools.
+She has most recently begun teaching for the Talented Theatre program for Zachary Community Schools.